 Mountain View offers an elementary school with grades kindergarten through five, and a middle school for grades six through eight.

 2. What is the class size?

 The average class size is 26 students, with both a teacher and teaching assistant in each classroom.
-The RE-1 District may place a child in each grade, allowing the class size to grow to 27 students.

 3. Are there any tuition or fees?